 No target capture step.
 No enrichment.
 Just sequence the whole thing.

-Figure: Whole-Genome Sequencing (WGS) Workflow.
-This diagram illustrates the complete process of WGS from sample to analysis.
-Unlike WES, this process captures all genomic regions including coding exons, introns, regulatory elements, and intergenic sequences.
+Figure 6-4.
+Whole-Genome Sequencing (WGS) Workflow.
+WGS captures all genomic regions coding exons, introns, regulatory elements, and intergenic sequences without the selective enrichment step used in WES.
+This comprehensive approach enables detection of all variant types.
 Source: Microbe Notes

-Structural variants: Consider a patient with developmental delay and seizures.
-WES found nothing.
-With WGS, researchers discovered a large deletion removing three exons of a neurodevelopmental gene.
-WES had missed this because target capture requires intact DNA—when exons are deleted, there’s nothing for the baits to capture.
-WGS, by sequencing everything, detected the deletion through absence of reads in that region.
+Structural variants: A patient with developmental delay and seizures tested negative on WES.
+WGS revealed a large deletion removing three exons of a neurodevelopmental gene.
+WES missed this because target capture requires intact DNA when exons are deleted, there’s nothing for the baits to capture.
+WGS detected the deletion through absence of reads in that region.
 This happens in about 5-10% of cases where WES fails.

 Regulatory variants: Some forms of beta-thalassemia (reduced hemoglobin production) are caused by mutations in the regulatory regions of the HBB gene, not in the coding sequence.
 These would be missed by WES but are detectable with WGS.